Expedia

 Context:

-Our team was tasked with designing, building, launching and testing them.
+Our team was responsible for designing, building, launching, and testing the system.

 Team: